 This function allocates a memory block of the size specified in size, and returns it.
 This only fails on out of memory, in that case NULL is returned.
 (This is most often a wrapper for malloc).

-Memory allocated must be explicitly freed.
-Every driver_alloc call must have a corresponding driver_free.
+Memory allocated must be explicitly freed with a corresponding call to driver_free (unless otherwise stated).

 void driver_realloc(void ptr, size_t size)